Home First Finance

 Home First Finance Company India Limited is an Indian housing finance company in the affordable housing segment based in Mumbai and founded in 2010.
-It provides home loans, loan against property and home construction loans.
+It provides home loans, mortgage loans and home construction loans.
 Its equity shares are listed on Bombay Stock Exchange and National Stock Exchange.

 History

 Home First Finance was founded in 2010 by former chairman and co-founder of Mphasis, Jerry Rao; former CEO and MD of Bank of Baroda, PS Jayakumar; and Manoj Viswanathan, who previously worked with Citigroup India.
 It commenced operations in August 2010 after registering with the National Housing Bank, the regulatory and licensing body for housing finance companies in India.
 In 2011, Bessemer Venture Partners bought a minority stake in the company for an undisclosed sum.

 In 2013, Tata Capital Growth Fund picked up a minority stake in the company.
 Home First Finance turned profitable in 2014.

 In February 2017, private equity firm True North acquired a majority stake in Home First Finance for over ₹600 crore.
 A co-investor in this round, Aether (Mauritius) Limited, an affiliate of the Singaporean sovereign wealth fund GIC, also became part of the company's promoter group with True North.

 In October 2020, Warburg Pincus acquired a 25% stake in Home First Finance for ₹700 crore.
 In January 2021, Warburg Pincus increased its stake to 30.62% ahead of Home First Finance's initial public offering.